Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

-To investigate the robustness of the optimiser, it was initialised with various of initial conditions exciting certain spanwise wavenumbers with the intent of finding multiple new equilibrium solutions that are not observed in DNS of the flow at this Reynolds number.
+To investigate the robustness of the optimiser, it was initialised with initial conditions exciting certain spanwise wavenumbers with the intent of finding multiple new equilibrium solutions that are not observed in DNS at this Reynolds number.
 The same set of resolvent modes used for the previous optimisation are utilised here.
 The results of these optimisations are shown in figure~\ref{fig:unstable-equilibrium-snapshots}.
-Figure~\ref{fig:unstable-equilibrium-snapshots}(a) was initialised with the first $5$ modal coefficients $a_{\bm{k}i}$ excited with random values at the spanwise wavenumber of $k_z=4$, corresponding to streamwise rolls with half the wavelength of S1, with the rest of the coefficients left as zero.
-This converges to S3, one of the stable equilibrium shown in figure~\ref{fig:dns-branches-snapshots}.
-Next the first $5$ modal coefficients are excited randomly for the spanwise wavenumber $k_z=1$, the solution in figure~\ref{fig:unstable-equilibrium-snapshots}(b) is found, called S4(o).
-The addition of ``(o)'' in the name given to the equilibrium is in reference to the fact that it has been obtained from optimisation and is not a solution observed from the DNS.
+Figure~\ref{fig:unstable-equilibrium-snapshots}(a) was initialised with the first $3$\textsuperscript{rd} to $5$\textsuperscript{th} modal coefficients $a_{\bm{k}m}$ excited with random values at the spanwise wavenumber of $k_z=4$, corresponding to streamwise rolls with half the wavelength of S1, along with as the $3$\textsuperscript{rd} mode at $k_z=0$, with the rest of the coefficients left as zero.
+This synthetically constructed initial flow converges to S3, one of the stable equilibria shown in figure~\ref{fig:dns-branches-snapshots}.
+Next, when the first $5$ modal coefficients are excited randomly for the spanwise wavenumber $k_z=1$, the solution in figure~\ref{fig:unstable-equilibrium-snapshots}(b) is found, called S4(o).
+The addition of ``(o)'' in the name given to the equilibrium is in reference to the fact that it has been obtained from optimisation and is not a solution observed from the DNS, a result of them likely being linearly unstable.
 This solution again has the streamwise roll expected from the other equilibria solutions, but now with twice the spanwise wavelength.
-The highly symmetric structures of S3 and S4(o) closely mirror the solution of S1, and is ultimately expressing the same dynamics.
+The highly symmetric structures of S3 and S4(o) closely mirror the solution of S1 and are ultimately expressing the same dynamics.
 To obtain a slightly more abnormal solution, the flow was initialised by exciting the first $8$ resolvent modes at the zeroth and first ($k_z=0,1$) spanwise wavenumbers with random values.
 The result of optimising such an initial condition is shown in figure~\ref{fig:unstable-equilibrium-snapshots}(c), called S5(o).
 S5(o) shows a streamwise roll pattern with a width larger than in S1, roughly 3 spanwise units in length.
 This roll does not repeat over the remaining length of the domain since there is not sufficient room.
 Instead, the flow remains mostly stagnant in the remaining space, only expressing some very weak rolls that transports a small amount of the momentum from the top wall downwards.